 7. eSmart Tax

-Using eSmart Tax comes with an accuracy guarantee, past-year access, chat and email support, and access to a variety of credits and deductions you’d expect.
+Using eSmart Tax comes with an accuracy guarantee, past-year access, chat support, and access to a variety of credits and deductions you’d expect.
+What sets this software apart is the live chat support that comes with the Free edition.
+Other software, such as Free Tax USA, requires you to upgrade before accessing live chat.

-Since eSmart Tax is part of the Liberty Tax Service, you’ll also have access to their 2,500+ physical locations.
-If you’re overwhelmed by completing your return online, just tap into Liberty’s professional services for a little help.
+Since eSmart Tax is part of the Liberty Tax Service, you’ll also have access to their 3,000+ physical locations.
+If you’re overwhelmed by completing your return online, you can tap into Liberty’s professional services.

 With Credit Karma Tax, there are no hidden fees or costly upgrades.
 It has only one plan, and it’s free.
 That’s right – you can file your federal and state returns for free with Credit Karma Tax.